onishchenkoar/fcfkc/fsk_scenario_message.md

 ---

-text to ensure that scenario message output is in the correct language.
-This table is loaded from the
+This table contains the translated text for Teradata stored procedure messages.
+The stored procedures use the

 [Back to index](./index.md)